computervisioneng/face-attendance-system/README.md

     </br>Watch on YouTube: Face attendance + face recognition web app with React and Python !
 </a>
 </p>

-The code for this web app project is available [here](https://github.com/computervisiondeveloper/face-attendance-web-app-react-python).
+The code for this project is available [here](https://github.com/computervisiondeveloper/face-attendance-web-app-react-python).